 #6 Largest Insects – Moths

 Moths belong on this list on account of their huge wingspan.
 While there are many impressive species, the atlas moth, which hails from the tropical forests and shrublands of Asia, is probably the largest of its kind.
 It features a wingspan of up to 11 inches and a wing surface of about 25 square inches.
 Only the white witch, Attacus Caesar, and Hercules moths come close to eclipsing it, although, given their different wing shapes, it’s difficult to make a direct comparison between them.
 Curiously, the body of the atlas moth is disproportionately small in comparison to the orange and white wings, which almost look like brilliant, swirling jewels.

 Read more about the fascinating world of moths here.

-#5 The Largest Flightless Cricket – Giant Weta
+#5 Largest Insects – Giant Weta

 The weta, which actually means “god of ugly things” in the indigenous language of Maori, is completely endemic to New Zealand and its surrounding offshore island.
 These large flightless crickets grow up to 4 inches long and weigh about 2.5 ounces.
 There are 11 recognized species of giant wetas which live in trees and shrubs but come down to the ground for mating.
 When they’re threatened, the wetas can defend themselves with their sharp, spiny legs.